guanleiWang/LifesumTest/updateDB/readme.txt

+1. Description
-1. Description: This script is used to insert 1000 random records to MySQL database table tbluser
+   This script is used to insert 1000 random records to MySQL database table tbluser

 2. Setup and Configuration:
 1).
 Setup database, table and user